vipulpathak113/MedicalAIBot/README.md

 # MedicalAIBot

 This is a bot designed to answer any medical query by processing and querying medical documents efficiently.
+Additionally, it includes a **Streamlit-based chatbot UI** for interactive communication.

 ## Table of Contents
 1. [Overview](#overview)